Cut (Hunters and Collectors album)

-Cut is the seventh studio album by Australian rock band, Hunters & Collectors.
+Cut is the seventh studio album by the Australian rock band, Hunters & Collectors.
 It was mostly produced by American Don Gehman with the group and issued by White Label/Mushroom on 5 October 1992.
 It reached No. 6 on the ARIA Albums Chart and No. 17 on the New Zealand Albums Chart.
 The band were nominated for Best Group at the 1992 ARIA Music Awards and Album of the Year for Cut in the following year.

 "Where Do You Go" was co-produced with Nick Sansano and released as a single in September 1991, prior to commencing the rest of the album with Gehman, but it was included on Cut.
 Subsequent singles were "Head Above Water" (July 1992), "We the People" (September), "True Tears of Joy" (November), "Holy Grail" (March 1993) and "Imaginary Girl" (August), all appeared on the ARIA Singles Chart Top 100.